ihreapotheken/IA-SDK-iOS/docs/FeatureOverview.md

   - User can add prescriptions to the cart (scan and take photo).
 Accessible from *IAStartScreen* , *IACartScreen* and product details.

 ### Screens
-- **IAScannerScreen**: Take photo of prescription or scan E-Prescription.
+- IAScannerScreen: Take photo of prescription or scan E-Prescription.

 ## IACardLink
 ### Modules that can be registered in IASDK.register